Making a Will with Harold G Walker Solicitors

 You contact us by telephone or email to point out any changes or to confirm that you are satisfied with the document.

 A final version known as an engrossment is prepared for your signature.
-Preferably you will attend our office to sign in the presence of two of our staff.
+Preferably you will attend one of the offices to sign in the presence of two staff members.
 If this is difficult then the engrossment will be sent to you with instructions for signing.

-We retain the original for you in our strongroom.
-We provide you with a photocopy.
+Harold G Walker Solicitors retain the original for you in the strongroom and provide you with a photocopy.

 Frequently asked questions